 - The time it takes to manufacture CGTs will be considerably reduced.

-- The number of steps will be minimised.
+- The number of steps will be minimized.

-- Human involvement in the manufacturing process will be minimised, particularly when combined with automation technologies.
+- Human involvement in the manufacturing process will be minimized, particularly when combined with automation technologies.

-- The logistical challenges that currently exist can be minimised and potentially eliminated.
+- The logistical challenges that currently exist can be minimized and potentially eliminated.